MiguelAngel82/greach2019/README.md

 ## Benchmark

-There are some scripts called `check*.sh` that execute a call to the every framework endpoint in a loop with an elapsed time between on call and another.
+There are some scripts called `check*.sh`, inside `script` folder, that execute a call to the every framework endpoint in a loop with an elapsed time between one call and another.